dmmiller612/bert-extractive-summarizer/README.md

 #### NOTE: You will need spacy 2.1.3 installed.
 There is currently an issue with Spacy 2.1.4 that produces segmentation faults.

+With that in mind, the setup.py should install 2.1.3 by default.
 ```bash
 pip install spacy==2.1.3
 pip install bert-extractive-summarizer